 3. Ajin: Demi-Human (2016)

 Ajin: Demi-Human is a supernatural anime that follows Kei Nagai, an otherwise normal human who winds up in a fatal car accident.
-However, thanks to the unique substance dormant within his body, which saves him and turns him into a different life form and grants him immortality.
-But his eternal life would not grant him a peaceful life since not everyone will be happy that he is not dead.
-He spends his days in constant fear: Immortal and alone, Kei Nagai is faced with a world that wants him dead or alive.
+However, thanks to the unique material dormant within his body, which saves him and turns him into a different life form and grants him immortality.
+But his eternal life would not grant him a peaceful life since not everyone will be happy that he is not no longer living.
+He spends his days in constant fear: Immortal and alone, Kei Nagai is faced with a world that wants him no longer living or alive.
 This Ajin has to stay on the run as government agencies race after his bounty-laden head to survive.

 This fantastic anime is a must-watch for fans of protagonists receiving powers that alter the characters’ lives!
-With powerful, mysterious, and tense anime scenes and brutal moments where Kei has to kill off other Ajin to survive, Kei starts to question his morals just like Shinichi.
+With powerful, mysterious, and tense anime scenes and brutal moments where Kei has to take the life of off other Ajin to survive, Kei starts to question his morals just like Shinichi.

 2. Inuyashuki (2017)